Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/08. Bootstrap/README.md

 1. Add bootstrap to any project.
 1. Utilize bootstraps most basic css classes to define a conventional web design
-1. Deploying a bootstrap responsive grid, navbar, and footer
+1. Deploying a bootstrap responsive grid, navbar, and forms.

 ## Initial Activity